 ARTICLE VII

-GENERAL PROVISIONS
+: GENERAL PROVISIONS

 Section 7.1.
 Depositories and Checks.
 The monies of this corporation shall be deposited in such manner as the directors shall direct in such banks or trust companies as the directors may designate and shall be drawn out by checks signed in such manner as may be provided by resolution adopted by the board of directors.